TMHSDigital/Learn_To_Code_With_AI/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⭐ Show Your Support
+## Support

-Give a ⭐️ if this project helped you!
+If you find this project helpful, please consider giving it a star on GitHub.